richmahn/en_tn/2sa/front/intro.md

 #### What covenant had its beginning in the Book of 2 Samuel? ####

 In 2 Samuel 7, Yahweh made a covenant with David.
 God promised to make a descendant of David rule forever over Israel.
-Christians believe that Jesus Christ fulfilled this covenant.
+Christians believe that Jesus Christ fulfills this covenant.
 Jesus was a descendant of David.
 Jesus is the true "anointed one," the person God chose to be king forever.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 ## Part 3: Important Translation Issues ##